bsolomon1124/misc/azure/azure_notes.md

 ### Service-Level Agreements (SLAs)

-SLA: captures the specific terms that define the performance standards that apply to Azure
+SLA: captures the specific terms that define the performance standards that apply to Azure.

 - A "what you can expect" contract
-- SLAs also specify what happens if a service or product fails to perform to a governing SLA's specification.
+- SLAs also specify what happens if a service or product fails to perform to a governing SLA's specification

 Characteristics of Azure SLAs: